 Buy a wardrobe for your clothes and turn your closet into your baby’s roomBuy a wardrobe for your clothes and turn your closet into your baby’s room

 No joke.
 Check out the inspiration here.

-There is a lot of potential to maximize your wall space and the space near your ceiling for extra storage.
-You can also buy a chest in lieu of a coffee table – it will serve the same purpose while also storing that bulky air mattress.
+There are many potentials to maximize your wall space and the space near your ceiling for extra storage.
+You can also buy a chest instead of a coffee table – it will serve the same purpose while also storing that bulky air mattress.